 Head Float: Allows the cutting head to follow the contours of the ground.
 Hold the button down for 1 second to activate head float.
 An LED light indicates when the head float is ON.
-Head float will be turned off by pressing the head float button again.
+Head float maybe turned off by pressing the head float button once.